sebas1208/food-planner/Readme.md

 - [] Export as List

 ## Technical Requirements
-- [] Use Bulma Css
+- [] Use Tailwind Css
-- [] Use Styled Components
-- [] User React hooks and context as state manager
+- [] Use Vue 3, SSR and SSG
-- [] Store user data on local storage
+- [] Migrate Nuxt in the future
 - [] Use typescript and types
 - [] Responsive Design
+- [] Upload app to some service e.g Netlify, Vercel, etc.